Foothills Parkway: Celebrating the Beginning of the End

 The Roaring Fork area is a favorite side trip for many people who frequently visit the Smokies.
 It offers gushing mountain streams, glimpses of old-growth forest, and a number of well-preserved log cabins, gristmills, and other historic buildings.

-To access Roaring Fork, turn off the main parkway in Gatlinburg, Tenn., at traffic light #8 and follow Airport Road to the Cherokee Orchard entrance to the national park.
+To access Roaring Fork, turn off the main parkway in Gatlinburg, TN, at traffic light #8 and follow Airport Road to the Cherokee Orchard entrance to the national park.

 Heintooga Ridge and Balsam Mountain Roads